amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2020/2020-01-12-first-semester.md

 Much of my work this semester went to my technical writing class.
 The bulk of the class involved group work, organizing 1-3 group meetings a week, all awhile researching an approved topic.
 Our topic was red tide.

 Red tide is a kind of microorganism that proliferates so rapidly that it turns seawaters red.
-It is a kind of *harmful algae bloom* that produces dangerous toxins that can effect respiratory and nervous systems.
+It is a kind of *harmful algae bloom* that produces dangerous toxins that can affect respiratory and nervous systems.

 <figure>
     <img alt="red tide" src="{{ site.url }}/assets/img/2020/01/AKEA-redtide.jpg">